JuliaEarth/GeoStats.jl/docs/src/spatialdata.md

 ## RegularGridData

-In the case that the data is regularly spaced in a grid, the `GeoGridData` object provides fast access across multiple overlaid images.
+In the case that the data is regularly spaced in a grid, the `RegularGridData` object provides fast access across multiple overlaid images.

 ```@docs